Android Police presents a fictionalized account of the creation of the Verizon Ellipsis 8 tablet.

 With the introduction of the Galaxy TabPRO series earlier this year, you might expect the older Galaxy Tab line to continue to occupy the lower end of the market.
 And you'd be right: the Galaxy Tab 4 (or, stylized, Tab4) devices roughly follow in the footsteps of the Tab 3 hardware with 7-inch, 8-inch, and 10.1-inch varieties.
 And yes, they still have physical navigation buttons.

 We knew it was coming.
 After the rather disappointing reveal of the 7-inch Galaxy Tab 3, Samsung unveiled two new models today.
 The 8-inch Tab 3 bears a striking resemblance to the Galaxy Note 8, while the 10.1-inch version extends the design language first introduced in the Galaxy S III smartphone to the 10.1-inch form factor... buttons and all.
 Both models are mild refreshes of older Tab variants (though the 8-inch Galaxy Tab 3 could bee seen as a mix of the 8.9 and 7.7).
-They'll be available internationally in early June, but Samsung unaccountably forgot to include the prices.
 Read More